 - 1. Open the Settings app on the device and select the About tablet or About phone option (on newer versions of Android this can be found on the System page of the Settings app). - 2.
 On the About screen, scroll down to the Build number field (Figure 7-1) and tap on it seven times until a message appears indicating that developer mode has been enabled.
-If the build number is not displayed, unfold the Advanced section of the list.
+If the Build number is not listed on the About screen it may be available via the Software information option.
+Alternatively, unfold the Advanced section of the list if available.